The Best Mic Stands and Mounting Solutions

 Price: ⭐ ⭐ ⭐ ⭐

 With numerous mounting solutions on the market, the Ultimate Support MC-125 takes the cake as the best microphone stand.
-The MC-125 is the definition of a true mic stand workhorse as it is made out of steel, functions as a tripod boom, is hugely extendable, and has an adjustable counterweight.
+The MC-125 is the definition of a true mic base workhorse as it is made out of steel, functions as a tripod boom, is hugely extendable, and has an adjustable counterweight.

-Taking inspiration from “basic” or traditional mic stands, the MC-125 keeps a sleek and simple style.
+Taking inspiration from “basic” or traditional stands, the MC-125 keeps a sleek and simple style.
 However, the difference lies with its solid cast-metal hybrid base that boasts a circular and tripod base design.
 Such a base keeps the stand sturdy and provides maximum stability even when it is carrying heavier mics.

 Pros and Cons of the Ultimate Support MC-125